DimitraSis/digitaliser_scraper/ReadMe.md

 - Saves data in a structured JSON format
 - Appends new data to a local txt file
 - Implements some error handling
-- Unit and intergration test
+- Unit and integration test

 ### 1. Clone the repository from git: